learn-co-curriculum/dsc-introduction-to-neural-networks/README.md

 ## Introduction

-Neural networks are becoming increasing more popular and are responsible for some of the most cutting edge advancements in data science including image and speech recongintion.
-They have also been transformative in reducing the need for intensive and often time intesive feature engingeering needed for traditional supervised learning tasks.
+Neural networks are becoming increasingly more popular and are responsible for some of the most cutting edge advancements in data science including image and speech recognition.
+They have also been transformative in reducing the need for intensive and often time intensive feature engineering needed for traditional supervised learning tasks.
 In this lecture, we'll further investigate the architecture of neural networks.

 ## Objectives
 You will be able to: